refi64/mathworks/README.md

 1.1: Added use of math.py's math.pi to get pi if available.
 Added area function.
 Date: 4/20/13

 1.1.1: Fixed Syntax Error in shapes.py.
 I put an else instead of except. :) Date: 4/20/13

+1.2: Added ptheorem.py.
+No examples yet.
+Also, changed backround code in shapes.py.
+Date: 4/21/13

 Coming soon: